 What order should you use daily skincare products in?

 Repeat after me, you do not (and should not) use every single product on this list every single day.
 Skincare is a long game, so alternate the days that you use actives.
 Aside from cleansers, moisturizers, and SPF you don’t need to use every product daily.

 Consider an A/B approach to your skincare routine – if you use Retinol in the PM, don’t use Vitamin C in the same day.

 If you’re still here it means that you want to know more about products and what order you should apply them in.
-So, lets discuss the best order to apply your favorite products.
-The list below will give you an idea on how to organize your everyday skincare routine.
+So, let’s discuss the best order to apply your favorite products.
+The list below will give you an idea of how to organize your everyday skincare routine.
 Your morning and evening routine will differ since your skin needs very different things when you are out and about versus when you are home safe and in bed.